festvox/flite/README.md

     o OSF1 V4.0 (gives an unimportant warning about sizes when compiled cst_val.c)

+    o WASI has experimental support (see below for details)

 Previously we supported PalmOS and Windows CE but these seem to be rare nowadays so they are no longer actively supported.